-WHEREAS, ContiTech USA, Inc. has requested that the "Maxxim Premier Plus" model hose carry the "Continental ContiTech" logo replacing the "Veyance Technologies" logo;
+WHEREAS, ContiTech USA, Inc. has requested that the "Maxxim Premier Plus" I hoses carry the "Continental ContiTech" logo replacing the "Veyance Technologies";

-WHEREAS, CP-201 provides that the CARB Executive Officer shall issue an Executive Order if he or she determines that the vapor recovery system conforms to all of the applicable requirements set forth in the CP-201;
+WHEREAS, CP-201 provides that the CARB Executive Officer shall issue an Executive Order if he or she determines that the vapor recovery system conforms to all of the applicable requirements set forth in CP-201;

-WHEREAS, Executive Order G-01-032 delegates to the Chief of the Monitoring and Laboratory Division the authority to certify or approve modifications to certified Phase I and Phase II vapor recovery systems for gasoline dispensing facilities; and
+WHEREAS, Executive Order G-01-032 delegates to the Chief of the Monitoring and Laboratory Division the authority to certify or approve modifications to certified Phase I and Phase II vapor recovery systems for gasoline dispensing facilities; and vapor recovery systems, and results in a vapor recovery system which is at least 95 percent efficient and shall not exceed 0.38 pounds of hydrocarbons per 1,000 gallons of gasoline transferred when tested pursuant to TP-201.2, Efficiency and Emission Factor for Phase II Systems (July 26, 2012).

-WHEREAS, I, Catherine Dunwoody, Acting Chief of the Monitoring and Laboratory Division, find that the Balance Phase II EVR System not Including ISD, as amended to include the components listed above, conforms with all requirements set forth in CP-201, including compatibility when fueling vehicles equipped with onboard refueling vapor recovery systems, and results in a vapor recovery system which is at least 95 percent efficient and does not exceed 0.38 pounds of hydrocarbons per 1,000 gallons of gasoline transferred when tested pursuant to TP-201.2, Efficiency and Emission Factor for Phase II Systems (July 26, 2012).
+WHEREAS, I, Catherine Dunwoody, Acting Chief of the Monitoring and Laboratory Division, find that the Balance Phase II EVR System including ISD, as amended to include the components listed above, conforms with all requirements set forth in CP-201, including compatibility when fueling vehicles equipped with onboard refueling

-NOW, THEREFORE, IT IS HEREBY ORDERED that the Balance Phase II EVR System not Including ISD is certified to be at least 95 percent efficient and does not exceed 0.38 pounds of hydrocarbon per 1,000 gallons of gasoline transferred in attended and/or self-service mode when used with a CARB-certified Phase I vapor recovery system and installed, operated, and maintained as specified herein and in the following exhibits.
-Exhibit 1 contains a list of the equipment certified for use with the Balance Phase II EVR System not Including ISD.
-Exhibit 2 contains the performance standards, specifications, and typical installation drawings applicable to the Balance Phase II EVR System not Including ISD as installed in a gasoline dispensing facility (GDF).
+NOW, THEREFORE, IT IS HEREBY ORDERED that the Balance Phase II EVR System including ISD is certified to be at least 95 percent efficient and do not exceed 0.38 pounds of hydrocarbon per 1,000 gallons of gasoline transferred in attended and/or selfservice mode when used with a CARB-certified Phase I vapor recovery system and installed, operated, and maintained as specified herein and in the following exhibits.
+Exhibit 1 contains a list of the equipment certified for use with Balance Phase II EVR System including ISD.
+Exhibit 2 contains the performance standards, specifications, and typical installation drawings applicable to Balance Phase II EVR System Including ISD as installed in a gasoline dispensing facility (GDF).
 Exhibit 3 contains the manufacturing performance specifications and warranties.
 Exhibit 4 provides items required in conducting TP-201.3.
 Exhibit 5 is the liquid removal test procedure.
 Exhibit 6 provides items required in conducting TP-201.4.
 Exhibit 7 is the nozzle bag test procedure.
-Exhibit 8 is the VST ECS hydrocarbon sensor verification test procedure.
+Exhibit 8 is VST ECS hydrocarbon sensor verification test procedure.
 Exhibit 9 is the test procedure for determining VST ECS vapor processor activation pressure.
-Exhibit 10 is the Veeder Root vapor pressure sensor verification test procedure.
+Exhibit 10 is the Veeder-Root vapor pressure sensor verification test procedure.
 Exhibit 11 is the Veeder-Root vapor polisher operability test procedure.
 Exhibit 12 is the Veeder-Root vapor polisher hydrocarbon emissions verification test procedure.
-Exhibit 13 is the Hirt VCS 100 processor operability test procedure.
+Exhibit 13 is the Hirt VCS 100 Processor with Indicator Panel Operability Test Procedure.
 Exhibit 14 is the Franklin Fueling Systems (FFS) Clean Air Separator static pressure performance test procedure.
 Exhibit 15 is the VST Green Machine Compliance Test Procedure.
 Exhibit 16 is the Liquid Condensate Trap compliance test procedure.
-Exhibit 17 is reserved for a future procedure and intentionally left blank.
-Exhibit 18 is Accessing PMC and ISD Parameters at Gasoline Dispensing Facilities (GDFs) with Veeder-Root's "Maintenance Tracker" Security Feature Installed & Enabled.
+Exhibit 17 is the Veeder-Root ISD vapor flow meter operability test procedure.
+Exhibit 18 is accessing PMC and ISD parameters at gasoline dispensing facilities (GDFs) with Veeder-Root's "Maintenance Tracker" security feature installed & enabled.
+Exhibit 19 is the INCON ISD vapor flow meter operability test procedure.
+Exhibit 20 is the INCON vapor pressure sensor verification test procedure.